A K-theory spectrum for cobordism cut and paste groups: Introduction

 on the zeroth homotopy groups. \end{introthm}

 The paper is organised as follows.
 In Section \ref{SKbarsec} we introduce an appropriate trivial boundary cobordism relation and corresponding cobordism groups $\Omega^\partial_n$ for smooth compact oriented $n$-manifolds with boundary.
 Then we define $\SKbar^{\partial}$-groups (``cut and paste cobordism groups'') for manifolds with boundary.
 We relate these new groups to the classical ones for closed manifolds via exact sequences.
-In Section \ref{Xsec} we construct a trisimplicial space $X_{\bullet, \bullet, \bullet}$ in the spirit of the construction of Zakharevich and Campbell, which gives rise to a spectrum $K^{\cube}(\mbar)$.
-In Section \ref{GammaSec} we verify that $||X_{\bullet, \bullet, \bullet}||$ is indeed an infinite loop space.
+In Section \ref{Xsec} we construct a quadrisimplicial set $X^*_{\bullet, \bullet, \bullet}$ in the spirit of the construction of \cite{campbell2023algebraic}, which gives rise to a spectrum $K^{\cube}(\mbar)$.
+In Section \ref{GammaSec} we verify that $|X^*_{\bullet, \bullet, \bullet}|$ is indeed an infinite loop space.
 In Section \ref{pi_0ComputationSec} we prove Theorem \ref{pi_o thm} and finally in Section \ref{induced maps section} we prove Theorem \ref{quotient map thm}.